Bomberman Hardball: Baseball

-Baseball has two modes: a single-match mode (exhibition) and a pennant race in which the player takes part in a league match of thirty games against five CPU teams.
+Baseball has two modes: a single-match mode (exhibition) and a pennant race, the latter of which has the player take part in a league match of thirty games against five CPU teams.
 Aiming is automatic, causing most of the gameplay to revolve around well-timed button presses (baserunning is also automatic; fielding can even be set to be automatic).

 Golf

 Golf can either be played in exhibition mode or in a tournament mode, with a total of eighteen holes available.
 Like Mario Golf, shots are handled with a timer bar at the bottom of the screen.
 A vertical bar moves along the horizontal one; a button press stops the bar, determining the power of the shot.
 The bar then moves in the opposite direction, eventually passing a stationary bar.
 A second button press stops the moving bar again; the closer it is to the stationary bar, the more accurate (i.e. straight) the shot will be.